 Facts about Mastaba

-Positioning of Barrels in Structure
+The positioning of Barrels in Structure

 All barrels in Mastaba on all four sides including its top will be installed in a way so that they are setting up on their sides.
 The two vertical walls will be showing circular heads of the colored barrels, whereas slanted sides stacking barrels to show the curved sides.
-Finally the flat top of the structure will show horizontal surface and reveal rounded length of barrels packed in sculpture.
+Finally, the flat top of the structure will show a horizontal surface and reveal the rounded length of barrels packed in sculpture.

 Colors Scheme of the Sculpture